katelynking/Generator-for-README/README-new.md

   Created by [Katelyn King](https://github.com/katelynking)

-  If you would like to contribute to this project, you can do so by xyz.
+  If you would like to contribute to this project, you can do so by creating future dates to insert plans into and maybe a monthly calendar.

   <a name="test"></a>
   ## Tests
-  test
+  This project was tested using Google Chrome.

   <a name="questions"></a>